starryeye/spring-guide/Getting-Started-Guides/README.md

 ## 5. Creating a Multi Module Project

-learn how to build a library and package it for consumption in a Spring Boot application.
+Learn how to build a library and package it for consumption in a Spring Boot application.
 https://spring.io/guides/gs/multi-module/

 project : multimodule